-- All sections of the Essay must be complete prior to submittal.
-Do not insert notes that other documentation will be sent under a separate submittal. - One document can certify several Learning Essays.
-In these cases, each learning experience must be specifically referenced and the document can be copied for each Essay. - Copies of certificates, awards, and evaluations are satisfactory.
+• All sections of the Artifact must be completed prior to submission.
+Do not insert notes that other documentation will be sent under a separate submittal.

+- One document can certify several Learning Artifacts.
+In these cases, each learning experience must be specifically referenced and the document can be copied for each Artifact. - Copies of certificates, awards, and evaluations are satisfactory.
 Do not include original documents.
-Southeastern is not responsible for any materials that are included in an Essay. - Video and audio recordings can be included.
-If any online links are provided, verify that they are active address links prior to Essay submittal. - Other documentation not covered above should be cleared by your advisor or Learning Essay coordinator. - Learning Essays are retained by the University following established guidelines for student coursework.
+Southeastern is not responsible for any materials that are included in an Artifact. - Video and audio recordings can be included.
+If any online links are provided, verify that they are active address links prior to Artifacts submission. - · Other documentation not covered above should be cleared by your advisor or Learning Artifactcoordinator. - · Learning Artifacts are retained by the University following established guidelines for student coursework.